chern/Twit4Java/README.md

 ### About
 Twit4Java is a basic Twitter client written in Java.
 We are making this for fun and as our final project in our Computer Programming class.

-### Steps needed to run
+### Running this project
-In order to be able to run Twit4Java, you will need to do the following things.
+In order to run Twit4Java, you will need to do the following things—
-- Add Twitter4J's jar files to your IDE's classpath.
-In BlueJ, do the following - BlueJ->Preferences-Libraries
+- Add the Twitter4J `.jar` files to your IDE's classpath.
+In BlueJ, do the following: BlueJ -> Preferences -> Libraries
-- Make sure Twitter is working fine on your current network
+- Ensure that you can access Twitter over your current network
-- Run the TwitStarter class
+- Run `main()` method in the TwitStarter class

 ### Technologies
 Twit4Java uses the [Twitter4J](http://twitter4j.org/en/index.html) library.